 - Backup storage is allocated by region.
 Total backup storage space is equivalent to the sum of the storage for all backups in that region.

-- Moving a snapshot to another region increases allocated backup storage in the destination region.
+- Copying a snapshot to another region increases allocated backup storage in the destination region.

 The pricing below is based on data transferred “in” and “out” of Amazon DocumentDB.

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
 For customers with a Japanese billing address, use of AWS is subject to Japanese Consumption Tax.
 Learn more.

 - Data transferred between Amazon DocumentDB and Amazon EC2 Instances in the same Availability Zone is free.